 Hamilton could well be known as the city of waterfalls, boasting more than 100 waterfalls within the city’s boundaries.
 The landscape surrounding Hamilton is agricultural with orchards, berry farms, fresh vegetable farms and honey stalls dotting the countryside.

 After leaving the Hamilton area, join Queen Elizabeth Way which will take you towards Niagara Falls.
 Leave the highway at Winona and visit the Fifty Point Conservation Area, a magnificent 80 hectare park on the shores of Lake Ontario.
 Visitors can enjoy a fabulous lakefront view by walking along the promenade or relaxing at conveniently located benches and shaded areas.

 Continue on to Niagara Falls, your destination for the next three nights.
-Our CanaDream Club partner campground in Niagara Falls is Campark Resorts at 9387 Lundy's Lane.
-This campground is only minutes from everything Niagara Falls has to experience and offers a discount to CanaDream guests (except during July and on all long holiday weekends).
+Our CanaDream Club partner campgrounds in Niagara Falls are Campark Resorts and Jellystone Niagara Camp Resort.
+These campgrounds are only minutes from everything Niagara Falls has to experience and offer a discount to CanaDream guests (with some blackout dates).

 Tonight you may like to go down to the Falls to see them illuminated and watch the fireworks show (if playing).

 CanaDream Club partners offering discounts on today’s itinerary are:

 Days 4 and 5 – Niagara FallsWhat you decide to do during your stay in Niagara Falls will most likely depend on your personal interests.
 Tickets to some of the most well known attractions in Niagara Falls can be purchased with a Niagara Falls Adventure Pass.
 The pass covers admission to Journey Behind the Falls, Niagara’s Fury, White Water Walk and the Hornblower Niagara Cruise plus 2 days of transportation aboard the people mover system and valuable money saving coupons with your purchase.full details